robertson809/redesigning-webtree/README.md

 current application of WebTree, but only when using thef 3 optimization function.
 ```
-## 5 Conclusions
+## Conclusions

 ```
-In this paper, we sought to improve Davidson’s WebTree al- gorithm by modeling it as constraint satisfaction problem.
+In this paper, we sought to improve Davidson’s WebTree algorithm by modeling it as constraint satisfaction problem.
 ```

 ```